NCERT Solutions for Class 11 Maths Chapter 5 Linear Inequalities

 Here are the subject-wise links for the NCERT solutions of class 11:

-Linear Inequalities are used in many real-life applications, some of these are:
+Linear Inequalities are used in many real-life applications, some of which are:

 Linear inequalities in one variable problems can be easily solved by using the following method: